Zion's Trumpet

+History

-Udgorn Seion was the successor publication to Prophwyd y Jubili, which was the first Welsh-language Latter Day Saint periodical.
-In the final edition of Prophwyd y Jubili, editor Dan Jones announced that he would be returning to the United States and that the church publication would be renamed Udgorn Seion.
-The editor for the renamed publication was John Davis, a wealthy Latter Day Saint bachelor.
+Zion's Trumpet was the successor publication to Prophet of the Jubilee, which was the first Welsh-language Latter Day Saint periodical.
+In the final edition of Prophet of the Jubilee, editor Dan Jones announced that he would be returning to the United States and that the church publication would be renamed Zion's Trumpet.
+The editor for the renamed publication was John Silvanus Davis, a wealthy Latter Day Saint bachelor.

-Originally, Udgorn Seion was published monthly, like its predecessor.
+Originally, Zion's Trumpet was published monthly, like its predecessor.
 In 1851, it began to be issued biweekly and in 1858 it became a weekly.
 When Dan Jones returned to Wales for his second mission, he became the new editor of the publication.
 Subsequent editors were Daniel Daniels, Benjamin Evans, and George Q. Cannon.
-Udgorn Seion was published on presses in a variety of locations, including at Carmarthen, Merthyr Tydfil and Swansea in Wales and at Liverpool in England.
+Zion's Trumpet was published on presses in a variety of locations, including Carmarthen, Merthyr Tydfil and Swansea in Wales and at Liverpool in England.

-Circulation for Udgorn Seion peaked at about 2000 during Davis's tenure as editor and was at about 500 for the three years prior to its demise in 1862.
+Circulation for Zion's Trumpet peaked at about 2000 during Davis's tenure as editor and was at about 500 for the three years prior to its demise in 1862.
 Its readership was continually diminished by Latter-day Saint emigration to Utah.
 In 1862, editor (and head of the LDS Church in Europe) George Q. Cannon decided to suspend publication and encourage Welsh speaking Latter-day Saints to read the English-language Millennial Star.
 Since 1862, the LDS Church has not published any Welsh-language periodicals.